pypsa-meets-earth/pypsa-earth/doc/how_to_contribute.rst

 - WP5.
 Network and substation modelling
 - WP6.
 Data creation and validation

-A conference paper describing each of the work packages in more detail is coming end of June 2021.
+A conference paper describing each of the work packages in more detail introduced [here](https://arxiv.org/abs/2110.10628)
-You can write max.parzen(@ed.ac.uk) to receive a non-published preprint version.

 .. _required_prototype_dev: